ipfs-shipyard/py-ipfs/README.md

   * Go through the modules below and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS may be required, as well as the infrasture behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
   * **Perform code reviews**.
 More eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
-  * Take a look at both go-ipfs and js-ipfs (which we intend to follow to a point), and also at some of the planning repositories or issues: for instance, the libp2p spec [here](https://github.com/ipfs/specs/pull/19).
+  * Take a look at both [go-ipfs](https://github.com/ipfs/go-ipfs) and [js-ipfs](https://github.com/ipfs/js-ipfs) (which we intend to follow to a point), and also at some of the planning repositories or issues: for instance, the libp2p spec [here](https://github.com/ipfs/specs/pull/19).
 Contributions here that would be most helpful are **top-level comments** about how it should look based on our understanding.
 Again, the more eyes the better.
   * **Add tests**.
 There can never be enough tests.
   * **Contribute to the [FAQ repository](https://github.com/ipfs/faq/issues)** with any questions you have about IPFS or any of the relevant technology.
-A good example would be asking, 'What is a merkledag tree?'.
-If you don't know a term, odds are, someone else doesn't either.
+A good example would be asking, "What is a merkledag tree?".
+If you don't know a term, odds are someone else doesn't either.
 Eventually, we should have a good understanding of where we need to improve communications and teaching together to make IPFS and IPN better.
-  * TODO: write our own CONTRIBUTE.md similar to [IPFS's](https://github.com/ipfs/ipfs/blob/master/CONTRIBUTE.md) and once we know what we're doing and who's doing it.
+  * TODO: write our own `CONTRIBUTE.md` similar to [IPFS's](https://github.com/ipfs/ipfs/blob/master/CONTRIBUTE.md) and once we know what we're doing and who's doing it.

 # Usage